 Changes in the improved interface

-This page has been written with the assumption that you've already migrated from live plans (any version from 2.0 to 2.27) to plans with the improved interface (version 3.0 and later).
+This page has been written with the assumption that you've already migrated from live plans (version from 2.0 to 2.27) to plans with the improved interface (version 3.0 and later).

-The following table lists the important changes to note when planning in the improved interface.
+Here are the important changes to note when planning work in the improved interface.

 You can configure your plan settings to suit how your team works.
 See Configuring plans for more details.

-The following settings from Portfolio for Jira live plans are also used as default:
+The following settings from Advanced Roadmaps live plans are also used as default:

 Previously, issues were displayed in a timeline at the top of the plan, with the work items of your teams displayed in a scope table at the bottom, as shown in the sample plan below.